panva/node-oidc-provider/docs/configuration.md

 long as you develop, configure and generally just play around since every time you restart your process all information will be lost.
 As soon as you cannot live with this limitation you will be required to provide an adapter constructor for oidc-provider to use.
-This constructor will be called for every model is accessed the first time it is needed.
+This constructor will be called for every model accessed the first time it is needed.
 A static `connect` method is called if present during the initialize phase.

 ```js